-The total cost of educating students Lakeside Lutheran is met through a combination of funding from our 31 federation congregations, some third source funding and by your tuition.
-We received no tax money from the state of Wisconsin as we are not a public school; meanwhile, per student cost of education is actually significantly less than the public system's.
+The total cost of educating students at Lakeside Lutheran is met through a combination of funding from our 31 federation congregations, private donations from individuals and businesses (including Twice Is Nice) and by your tuition.
+While it is true that we receive funding from the Wisconsin Parental Choice Program, funds from each voucher do not meet the cost of education per student.

 One way you can save for tuition in addition to planning years ahead of attendance is by enrolling in our Scrip program— ½ of your yearly profits go to Lakeside Lutheran and ½ can go to your tuition.
 You can even have relatives and friends save Scrip profits in your name!

 In the literal definition of the words, no, we aren’t a Bible School.
 However, our focus is on the Word of God in everything we do.
 God’s Word is used in Religion class, chapel devotions and every class is taught in the light of God’s Word.
 The Law and the Gospel are used to motivate and discipline students.
 Also, we emphasize that your faith in Christ is lived every minute of every day.
 Your faith is not just for church or at school.

 What service opportunities can I be involved in?

 Lakeside has many groups to encourage service to our Savior, school, and community, including but not limited to Bands and Choirs praising God, and National Honor Society and Teens for Christ, who regularly schedule service opportunities.
 The religion department also facilitates Operation GO, a mission trip program available in the summer months for students 16 and older.
 In addition, different homerooms and team/clubs do things during the year to serve others out of love for Christ.

 Do I need to bring my own bag lunch every day to school?